blackcodetavern/tunnlejs/README.md

 a parameter for the tickness and the length of the tunnle.

 After that there will be two 1-dimensional arrays for defining an inner and an outer wall.
 To enable for example a flat outer surface and a curvy inner surface.
-The thichness will be redundant when you create the tunnle this way.

 After that there will follow an array of 3-dimensional vector-coordinates which will define the tunnles form.
 For example to make a torus or a curved pipe